gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

   a separate module **happened later**.
-Which means that the iOS lines of codes for Nimrod are bogus, the current development branch shows just 204 lines of Nimrod code, which goes more in line with the 324 lines of Nimrod code for OS X (the OS X nakefile does more to transform and generate native OS X help files).
-Anyway, the point here is that reducing the Nimrod lines of code attributed to the iOS client would increase the percentage of native Objective-C code and put it more in line with the OS X version.
+Which means that the iOS lines of codes for Nimrod are bogus, the current development branch shows just 204 lines of Nimrod code, which goes more in line with the 324 lines of Nimrod code for OS X (the OSX nakefile does more to transform and generate native OSX help files).
+Anyway, the point here is that reducing the Nimrod lines of code attributed to the iOS client would increase the percentage of native Objective-C code and put it more in line with the OSX version.
 * Thanks to the separation of logic vs interface, the `test suite of the logic module
   <https://github.com/gradha/seohtracker-logic/tree/bcb1fb7fec655a0b5714d1e9efd349abb257a6e4/tests>`_